cea-hpc/modules/doc/source/design/evaluation-errors.rst

 sub-command.

 In case of any error (either during unload or load phase) evaluation stops and environment changes of already unloaded/loaded modules are flushed.

-Force mode has no effect on reload sub-command.

-``reload`` is not a valid element for :mconfig:`abort_on_error` configuration option.
+Unless if force mode is enabled or if reload is removed from :mconfig:`abort_on_error` configuration option (where it is enabled by default).
+In this case, a *continue on error* behavior is applied.

 Prior running evaluations, dependencies of loaded modules are checked.
 If at least one dependency (requirement or conflict) is not satisfied, an error is